hecerinc/Notes-On/finanzas/chap14.md

 Estimations put the % of full-time workers covered by company-financed plans at 40%.

 In contrast there has been a significant increase in salary-reduction forms of retirement plans.
-The widespread availability of Keogh plans, Roth, traditional, and SEP IRAs, and other programs have lessened the urgency of small firms to offeir their own company-financed pension plans.
+The widespread availability of Keogh plans, Roth, traditional, and SEP IRAs, and other programs have lessened the urgency of small firms to offer their own company-financed pension plans.

 In an attempt to curb serious funding problems in private pension plans, Congress passed under George W Bush the **Pension Protection Act** in 2006.